App version: 0.1.0

 The Takeaway

 Used wisely, a credit card can be a powerful financial tool and a key part of building credit so you can achieve future goals, like buying a car or a home.
 You can also use credit cards to get rewards (such as cash back) for purchases, and access other card benefits.
 On the downside, credit cards may bring fees, high interest rates, and the opportunity to spend beyond your income.To get the benefits without the costs, you’ll want to use your credit card judiciously, which means only charging what you can afford and paying your bills on time (and, ideally, in full) each month.If you’re in the market for a new credit card, Lantern by SoFi can help.
-With our online marketplace, you can shop different types of cards (including rewards, no-fee, and credit-building cards) and compare multiple offers all in one place, and without making any type of commitment.
+With our online marketplace, you can shop different types of cards (including rewards, no-fee, and credit-building cards) and compare multiple offers all in one place.

 Frequently Asked Questions